Each square tells a story. Each story from your neighbours.

-The Story of the Grand River Community Quilt:
+The Story of the Grand River Community Quilt

 On July 12, 2023 the Grand River Community Play Project held a workshop kicking off the Grand River Community Quilt project.
 Gathering in our space, beside our floor to ceiling windows and a spectacular view of the Grand River was the perfect headwater to this amazing partnership with the Canadian Center for Rural Creativity -and the Voice of the River.
 That day high school students, elders, folks from different cultures – all of us neighbours, gathered together.
 Stories got told, poems were recited, art was built, quilts were discussed, images were shown, and music was played.
 The ease of the event was about love of place, a desire to be together to share stories, and to work toward being a better community member, not only with each other, but to one of our most vital relations, the Grand River.